 Recall number: 18-103

-If you or a loved one has incurred a serious burn from a defective product or recalled product – please call my law firm for a FREE initial consultation.
-It is important you keep the product in tact if you were injured by it.
-It is evidence and needs to be examined by an expert.
-Please call 281-929-0110 or email firstname.lastname@example.org or email@example.com.
+If you or a loved one has incurred a serious burn from a defective product or recalled product – please call my law firm for a FREE initial consultation or contact us to tell us about your injury or legal issue.
+It is important you keep the defective or recalled product intact if it caused you a personal injury.
+Recalled or defective products are evidence and need to be examined by an expert.
+Please call 281-929-0110 or email firstname.lastname@example.org.